How Music Benefits Your Brain, Heart, and Physical Health

-Listening to music is a proven healthy habit that boosts your emotional and psychological well-being.
-Studies show music can help you cope with the pressures of life by lifting your mood and spirit when you feel blue.
+Listening to music is fun, enjoyable, and a proven positive habit that boosts your emotional and psychological well-being.
 Your choice of music can also boost your creativity and productivity.

 If you enjoy listening to music, it is a good way of keeping mentally agile.
 According to Dutch neuropsychologist Erik Scherder, music triggers a system of recompenses in the brain that activates feelings of happiness.
 You feel happier listening to your favorite songs.